 Sunlight is the main source of blue light, and digital devices only emit a fraction of what the sun does, so can that small amount still affect your skin?

 It’s been known for a long time that blue light can mess with your circadian rhythm.
 It’s because the light is so bright that when we stare at screens on an evening that it triggers our body to think it’s day time and keeps us awake.
 So ultimately, we should avoid staring at our phone too much anyway.

 It’s only just become apparent that it might damage our skin, as well as keep us up all night.
 This means there have only been minimal studies on how it affects your skin.

 Recent small studies have shown that skin exposed to artificial visible light, similar to those emitted by electronic devices, experienced molecular and cellular changes.
 This means that the light rays can cause premature aging, no matter how minuscule, the studies prove it has a similar reaction to skin exposed to sunlight.
 Essentially there are a number of harsh things that can damage our skin, including pollution and smoke, so making sure you're looking after your skin and strengthening the dermal layer is key to preventing premature aging, whether it's caused by smoke or your phone.

 But the most important thing is to start using products which help strengthen the dermal layer of your skin.
 This means that no matter what your skin goes through, it will be less likely to get damaged.
-By using Stem Cells in your skin care you can support yours skin natural production of collagen and thicken the top layer of your skin so you can help protect your skin from free radicals, and prevent aging as soon as you can.
+By using Stem Cells in your skincare you can support your skin natural production of collagen and thicken the top layer of your skin so you can help protect your skin from free radicals and prevent aging as soon as you can.